-To cook a perfect dish time plays an important role.
-You need to be careful with the time.
+To cook a perfect dish, time plays an important role.
+It would be best if you were careful with the time.
 Not too much time or too little time will be good for the dish.
-But few minutes up and dawn will not effect that much I think.
+But few minutes up and dawn will not affect that much I think.
 The perfect time for this dish is given below try to maintain it.

-- 2 large bunches scallions, trimmed and they are cut into 1 1/2-inch piece.
+- Two large bunches scallions, trimmed, and they are cut into one 1/2-inch piece.

 - 16 to 20 fresh sage leaves, they are coarsely chopped.

-- 4 chicken thighs (about 2 1/4 pounds), and their skin on but bones removed.
+- Four chicken thighs (about 2 1/4 pounds), and their skin on but bones removed.

 - 2 1/2 teaspoons kosher salt, divided.